darklotuskdb/goSCF/README.md

 # goSCF
 Session Cookie Finder - It helps you to find the main session cookie/s (upto 4) from the bunch of cookies, which is responsible for the user authentication.

+## Description
+Just a simple tool for Lazy Hackers 😴 If you are tired of removing cookies one by one to find the main session cookie then this tool is for you 🤠

 ## Install
 ```
 go get -u github.com/darklotuskdb/goSCF